lgorissen/k4d/lab 25/README.md

 1. The Volume specification has technical details that you normally don't want to bother the application developer with.
 Knowing technical details about storage is more a Kubernetes admin thingie...
 2. The Pod specification is often considered to define the application.
 Now, if you want to run this application (Pod) on a different Kubernetes cluster that has different storage types, you need to change the Pod specification.
 Bwah.

-As it turns out, the Kubernetes folks not only agreed on this, but they also helped us with a solution: Persistent Volumes!
+As it turns out, the Kubernetes folks also did not like this, so they helped us with a solution: Persistent Volumes!

 ![persistent volumes](img/lab25-persistent-volumes.png)